agorararmard/magic/.travisCI/README.md

 ### GDS Streaming Out:
 This utilizes 3 scripts: [interface and setup bash script][0], [tcl for writing GDS-II][1], and [tcl for reading GDS-II][2].

-The script requires a DEF file to be present in the test directory.
+The script can operate on DEF, GDS, or MAG.
+Thus one of them must be present in the test directory.
 It also needs to be provided `STD_CELL_LIBRARY` through the `config.tcl` of the test case.
 Check the How to Add More Test Cases section for more about that.

 Passing factors: The GDS-II is there and magic was able to read it.